-Sheath/Fixed Blade knives
+Sheath/Fixed Blade Knives

 These are knives in a fixed position and they have a sheath (case) covering the blade to protect it.
 This sheath is usually soft and made of canvas, nylon or leather but can be hard and made of plastic or metal.
 They are usually worn on the belt with a clip.
 These knives more commonly have a part of the blade serrated or the spine partially serrated.

-Often times, Sheath knives are used as a survival knife, whereas a folding knife will get more work as an every day carry knife.
+Often times, Sheath knives are used as a survival knife, whereas a folding knife will get more work as every day carry knife.